Guidance and support for managing outbound exchange students

 The officer is responsible for informing the student about registering in Ladok on arrival.
 Usually, a reminder is sent out from Ladok just before mid-semester.
 The reminder is sent to the student and a copy goes to the faculties’ official email addresses.

-The officer notes the drop-out in SoleMove and notifies Ladok that the student has ”cancelled” or ”terminated” their exchange.
+The officer notes the cancellation in SoleMove (Cancelled) and asks the student to register the "cancellation" or "interruption" in Ladok.

-- Cancellation – the nominated student decides to cancel before the start of the exchange.
+- Cancellation (återbud) – the nominated student withdraws before the start of the exchange.

 For university-wide places, the faculty responsible and MMS are to inform one another.

-Exchange students, interns and students who have been on fieldwork trips are to write a travel report on conclusion of their mobility experience according to the faculty’s instructions.
+Exchange students, trainees and students on fieldwork abroad are to write a travel report on conclusion of their mobility experience according to the faculty’s instructions.
 The faculty is responsible for asking the student to write the report.
 The faculty is also responsible for reviewing the travel reports before publication.
 You can help market the portal via the faculty website and information meetings.
 External Relations are responsible for running and developing the system.

 Go to www.utlandsstudier.lu.se

-Contact the administrator of the Travel reports: utlandsstudier [at] er [dot] lu [dot] se
+Contact the administrator of the Travel report system: reseberattelser [at] er [dot] lu [dot] se (reseberattelser[at]er[dot]lu[dot]se)

-When grades are sent from partner universities to MMS, either digitally or in paper form, they are forwarded to the international office at the relevant faculty for further handling and credit transfer.
+When transcripts are sent from partner universities to MMS, either digitally or in paper form, they are forwarded to the international office at the relevant faculty for further handling and credit transfer.

 How many credits correspond to full-time studies at university-wide partner universities?

-The document ”Number of credits per semester” (LU Box – ”OUT: When can you announce what?
-Number of credits per semester”) includes recommendations from Student Experience and Mobility prepared in agreement with Interhand.
+The document ”Number of credits per semester” (LU Box – ”OUT: When can you announce what?”) includes recommendations from Student Experience and Mobility prepared in agreement with Interhand.

 Once per semester, officers at MMS update the balance sheet showing the distribution of university-wide places and the use of places per faculty and semester.
 A place is counted as used, even in case of termination.